The workflow spine

 How the loop closes

-The plan cover becomes a live dashboard: each step shows its glyph and an in-flight word (working, review), so you read where the work is, not just what you typed.
+The plan becomes a live dashboard: each step shows its glyph and an in-flight word (working, review), so you read where the work is, not just what you typed.

 Drafting a plan with AI

-• Draft (next to the intent box) writes the "why" — two or three sentences in your voice — from the title, the linked issue, and any diff so far.
+- Draft (next to the intent box) writes the "why" — two or three sentences in your voice — from the title, the linked issue, and any diff so far.
 It reads Redraft once there's intent to replace.

-• Suggest steps (next to the steps header) proposes three to six concrete steps, appended as normal, editable rows tagged ai so they read as suggestions to keep or drop, never auto-committed work.
+- Suggest steps (next to the steps header) proposes three to six concrete steps, appended as normal, editable rows tagged

 The spine made visible

 The tray also shows the path ahead, not just the work in flight.
-The current plan's not-yet-started steps (status todo) queue into a Next up band beneath the running rows — one row per step, in plan order, so the squad's backlog is visible alongside what it's already doing.
+The current plan's not-yet-started steps queue into a Next up band beneath the running rows — one row per step, in plan order, so the squad's backlog is visible alongside what it's already doing.
 A step leaves the band the moment it's dispatched (it becomes the agent working it) and rejoins nothing once done.
 The rows are queue markers, not selectable tasks: tapping one opens the plan rather than a shell.
-The banding is pure (ActiveTaskList), so "Next up" sits below Active and above Stale without any view-side ordering.
+Next up sits below Active and above Stale.

 The versatility guardrail

-The spine is structure when you want it, never mandatory overhead. kiln serves two users:
+The spine is structure when you want it, never mandatory overhead.
+Kiln serves two users:

-• The planner: issue → plan → steps → dispatch → ship.
+- The planner: issue → plan → steps → dispatch → ship.

-• The cracker-on (the direct workflow mode case): chat to Potter, dispatch a signal, edit, ship the diff — no plan at all.
+- The cracker-on (the direct workflow mode case): chat to Potter, dispatch a signal, edit, ship the diff — no plan at all.

 Ambient agents (Nanny, Pulse, Stewards), issue vetting, and CI fixes are maintenance, not intent — they stay unscoped.
 Only deliberate work threads through a plan.
 The value is the option to thread, not the obligation.